alfayedoficial/Mazaady_company_AndroidTask/README.md

 No full offline DB caching for all pages — only last synced + favorites.

 Movie genres & runtime are skipped due to free API limitations (can be extended easily).

-UI tests (Espresso) were not implemented to save time but architecture supports it.

 Used StateFlow instead of LiveData for reactive streams.